 To graduate, students must satisfy all University requirements as to residency, scholarship, and fees and must complete the University's general education requirements.
-Although the College currently requires completion only of the equivalent of a third-semester college-level course in a language other than English, students planning to join the College as freshmen in future years are strongly urged to plan for completion of the equivalent of a fourth-semester language course as this requirement may change in the future.
 All students also must fulfill these general requirements of the College of Media:

 - Complete a total of 124 semester hours of course credit of which no more than 12 hours total may be in basic physical education activity courses (KIN 100-KIN 111, KIN 122), vocational and technical education courses, basic courses in military science (AFAS, MILS and NS courses numbered below 300), Institute of Aviation courses, Undergraduate Open Seminar (199) courses, and independent study courses and other experimental or special topics courses (such as LAS 110) outside the College of Media.
-The exception is that Agricultural Communication majors must complete 126 semester hours of credit.
 Independent study courses additionally must be approved by the College to ensure that credit is given only for academic work directly supervised by a faculty member.
 The College encourages its students to have appropriate professional internships and to participate in professional activities.
 While it does not allow academic credit for such experience, one credit hour is possible through an academic course or independent study supervised by a College of Media faculty member and taken in conjunction with an internship.

 - Complete not less than 20 hours in courses numbered 200 or above outside the College of Media and not cross-listed in the College of Media, regardless of the rubric under which they are taken.
 At least 9 of the 20 hours must be in courses numbered 300 and above.

-- Complete the specific requirements of one of the five curricula offered by the College.
+- Complete the specific requirements of one of the four curricula offered by the College.

 - Earn a cumulative grade point average of 2.00 (A = 4.00) in all courses presented for the degree and a cumulative 2.00 grade point average for all courses taken in the College.